Snow

 against a pretence of obligation.

-be her lover, though his love for her not the same.
+be her lover, though his love for her changed.

 Uncle